About Livestock Guardian Dogs

 What is a Livestock Guardian Dog...Exactly?

-Many people confuse the terms "guard" and "guardian" thinking that a guardian dog is an attack dog of some sort.
+Many people confuse the terms "guard" and "guardian" thinking that a guardian dog is an attack dog.
 We define "Guard" dogs as dogs that are trained to protect a specified area or object.
 Guard dogs are typically trained in this type of protection or are aggressive dogs by nature that have been placed in a situation encouraging their aggressiveness most often for the purposes of protecting property.
 These kinds of dogs include police dogs and military dogs on the one hand and personal or business property guard dogs on the other.
-"Guardian" dogs are best defined as dogs whose primary purpose is to protect and care for a specified group of animals, usually livestock.
-Like a "guardian angel" the purpose of a guardian dog is to do whatever is necessary to ensure the health and happiness of its charges.
+"Guardian" dogs are best defined as dogs whose primary purpose is to protect and care for a specified group of animals.
 Guardian dogs are not trained to respond to any protection oriented commands and are expected to make sensible and intelligent decisions regarding the safety of those in their charge without the assistance (or interference) of humans.
 Livestock Guardian Dogs (LGDs) are dogs bred specifically for the purpose of protecting and caring for livestock.
-That livestock can include any animal to which the dog has bonded.
+The livestock can include any animal to which the dog has bonded (including humans).

 What Does a Good LGD Do?